cboyda/LighthouseLabs/Project-Python_Statistics/README.md

 ### b) Quality of APIs
 * Number of Yelp POI results > FourSquare which may be because of the category selected of "PARKS"
-   * 74.38% of FourSquare rows have no locations found nearby vs 0% for Yelp
+   * 74.38% of City Bikes stations rows returned **NO** locations using FourSquare vs Yelp found results for all stations.

 ### c) Exploraty Data Analysis (EDA)
 * during EDA, various visualization techniques were applied to explore the data and extract meaningful information